Commuters dodge headaches as freight-rail strike averted

 AP Business Writer

-“I really do not want to have to drive to Crystal City,” said Chris Barbagallo of Bristow, Virginia, as he waited Wednesday afternoon for the train back home.
+VRE is one of many commuter rail systems that could have been forced to shut down on Friday had freight workers gone on strike because it does not own its own tracks and relies on the freight rails.

-He takes the roughly hourlong train ride from the outer suburbs of Prince William County to avoid the region’s notorious traffic.
-VRE said it would have been forced to shut down service if there was a strike, and there are few feasible mass-transit alternatives for long-distance commuters.
+VRE CEO Rich Dalton said word of the last-minute deal announced Thursday morning by President Joe Biden “is most welcome and should allow the Virginia Railway Express to serve commuters in the commonwealth without interruption.”

 Some commuter lines would have been affected; others would not.
-It depends largely on whether the commuter line owns its own tracks or uses tracks owned by the freight companies.
+It depended largely on whether the commuter line owns its own tracks or uses tracks owned by the freight companies.

 The largest commuter rail systems, all in metropolitan New York, would not have been affected, but the Metra system in Chicago said before the deal was announced that it was expecting disruptions on at least four of its 11 lines.

-Commuter rail services in the Los Angeles and San Francisco Bay areas would have also been affected by a strike.
+Commuter rail services in the the Maryland suburbs of Washington, D.C., Los Angeles and San Francisco Bay areas would have also been affected by a strike.
 The Sounder system in the Seattle area would have been forced to shutter.
 About 5,000 people ride Sounder trains each day — down from about 20,000 before the pandemic.
-In greater Minneapolis, transit agencies planned to offer bus service to replace commuter rail service that would be forced to suspend on the smaller Northstar service
+In greater Minneapolis, transit agencies had planned to offer bus service to replace commuter rail service that would be forced to suspend on the smaller Northstar service.

 The Association of American Railroads, which represents the freight rail industry, estimated that half the commuter rail systems in the country depend at least in part on tracks owned by the affected freight railroads.